Alternative Fuel: Electric 101

 - Mentioned earlier is the topic of cost.
 Electric vehicles, regardless of vehicle class, are significantly more costly than other technologies.
 Some of this incremental cost will be offset by lower energy pricing in the place of ongoing fuel.
 Further, maintenance costs are assumed to be lower – but most of the cost comparisons are based on assumptions, minimal real-life use or field testing.

-- Vehicle weight, driven largely by battery density is a significant hurdle for commercial battery electric vehicles.
-Batteries currently are in a technological battle between less weight and more density/range.
-The below graphic illustrates weight differentiation between types of class 8 vehicles.
-As you can quickly notice, battery electric trucks further down the development path than Tesla, weigh between 5,000 and 8,000 pounds more than a traditional class 8 diesel truck.
-Weight limitations could restrict where your fleet can operate, until, weight exemption policies are passed.
+- Vehicle weight, driven largely by battery density, is a significant hurdle for commercial battery electric vehicles.
+Batteries are currently in a technological battle between less weight and more density/range.
+Currently, battery electric trucks further down the development path than Tesla weigh between 5,000 and 8,000 pounds more than a traditional class 8 diesel truck.
+Weight limitations could restrict where your fleet can operate.
+That is, until weight exemption policies are passed.
 But then – consider the impact a 25,000-pound vehicle will have to road conditions.

 - Another key consideration for battery electric vehicles is range.
-The illustration below showcases approximate vehicle range by fuel type.
-Range, although a concern for many, supports the return-to-base model adopted by many electric fleets today.
+While a concern for many, supports the return-to-base model adopted by many electric fleets today.
 Still – as companies seek to determine their future of fuel strategy, range is a key consideration for electric.

 - Battery supply poses another consideration and is one of the more debatable subjects throughout the alternative fuel community.
 Cobalt, one of the main ingredients in lithium-ion batteries, is derived primarily from Congo – known for its political and social instability.
-Congo represents over 60% of cobalt production and 50% of all reserves and has been guilty of using child labor during cobalt extraction.
+Congo represents over 60% of cobalt production and 50% of all reserves.
+They have also been guilty of using child labor during cobalt extraction.
 As companies seek to use alternative fuel as a sustainability tactic, they must also factor in the societal impact of battery production.

-- It’s expected that between 2016 and 2025 demand for cobalt will double.
+- It’s expected that between 2016 and 2025, demand for cobalt will double.
 The growth in demand for lithium-ion batteries strains cobalt supply, causing researchers to look for what’s “next” in battery technology.
 Some say it’s a challenge and others feel it is a non-issue.
 To mitigate a risk in supply, researchers are working to meet the Department of Energy’s goal to reduce or eliminate critical material battery dependence by September 2022.
-Several potential solutions are being worked on, with solid state batteries thought of as the “holy grail” solution yet remains about 10 years out from commercialization.
+Several potential solutions are being worked on, with solid state batteries thought of as the “holy grail” solution.
+Despite this, a solution remains about 10 years out from commercialization.

 - Infrastructure is the next topic of concern, specifically accessibility, cost and grid capacity.
 Very few fast charging systems are available today and for those that are, plug-in receptacles aren’t standardized, causing chaos as fleets grow and trial different vehicle brands.
 Then, the debate of cost arises.
 For fast-charger ports, Harvard University estimates these ports can range anywhere from $40,000 – 60,000 depending on existing grid infrastructure.
 Other reports estimate costs to range from $50,000 – $100,000.
 Note that these costs don’t factor in any facility upgrades, such as transformers, to produce additional power.